COVID-19 in Arkansas: Upward trend of hospitalizations continues - NewsBreak

 The ADH data also showed 5,891 active cases of the virus reported Wednesday, an increase of 192 from the previous day.
 There were 930 new cases of the virus, raising the total cases to 529,768 since the pandemic began.

-Health officials reported 20 new deaths Wednesday, increasing the number of people who died in Arkansas from COVID-19 since the beginning of the pandemic causes to 8,687.Omicron booster: Will we need a shot that targets the mutated variant?
+Health officials reported 20 new deaths Wednesday, increasing the number of people who died in Arkansas from COVID-19 since the beginning of the pandemic causes to 8,687.INTERACTIVE: Tracking COVID-19 the ArkLaTex

 In the last 24 hours, 11,711 new COVID-19 vaccine doses were given to Arkansans.
 The number of Arkansans who are fully immunized rose to 1,446,355, with another 327,696 partially immunized.Copyright 2021 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.